usnistgov/OSCAL/docs/content/tutorials/catalog/_index.md

             "parts" : [ {
               "id" : "s1.1.1_gdn.1",
               "name" : "item",
-              "prose" : "Allocation of information security responsibilities should be done in accordance with\nthe information security policies.
-Responsibilities for the protection of individual\nassets and for carrying out specific information security processes should be\nidentified.
-Responsibilities for information security risk management activities and\nin particular for acceptance of residual risks should be defined.
-These\nresponsibilities should be supplemented, where necessary, with more detailed guidance\nfor specific sites and information processing facilities.
-Local responsibilities for\nthe protection of assets and for carrying out specific security processes should be\ndefined."
+              "prose" : "Allocation of information security responsibilities should be done in accordance with the information security policies.
+Responsibilities for the protection of individual assets and for carrying out specific information security processes should be identified.
+Responsibilities for information security risk management activities and in particular for acceptance of residual risks should be defined.
+These responsibilities should be supplemented, where necessary, with more detailed guidance for specific sites and information processing facilities.
+Local responsibilities for the protection of assets and for carrying out specific security processes should be defined."
             }, {
               "id" : "s1.1.1_gdn.2",
               "name" : "item",
-              "prose" : "Individuals with allocated information security responsibilities may delegate\nsecurity tasks to others.
-Nevertheless they remain accountable and should determine\nthat any delegated tasks have been correctly performed."
+              "prose" : "Individuals with allocated information security responsibilities may delegate security tasks to others.
+Nevertheless they remain accountable and should determine that any delegated tasks have been correctly performed."
             }, {
               "id" : "s1.1.1_gdn.3",
               "name" : "item",
               "prose" : "Areas for which individuals are responsible should be stated.
-In particular the\nfollowing should take place:\n\n1. the assets and information security processes should be identified and defined;\n2. the entity responsible for each asset or information security process should be assigned and the details of this responsibility should be documented;\n3. authorization levels should be defined and documented;\n4. to be able to fulfil responsibilities in the information security area the appointed individuals should be competent in the area and be given opportunities to keep up to date with developments;\n5. coordination and oversight of information security aspects of supplier relationships should be identified and documented."
+In particular the following should take place:\n\n1. the assets and information security processes should be identified and defined;\n2. the entity responsible for each asset or information security process should be assigned and the details of this responsibility should be documented;\n3. authorization levels should be defined and documented;\n4. to be able to fulfil responsibilities in the information security area the appointed individuals should be competent in the area and be given opportunities to keep up to date with developments;\n5. coordination and oversight of information security aspects of supplier relationships should be identified and documented."
             } ]
           }, {
             "id" : "s1.1.1_inf",